 If the starter cranks try one more test.
 Run a small jumper wire from the positive post of the battery to the little terminal on the solenoid.
 You may have to take the small wire off the terminal, on the starter solenoid, in order to do this.
 When you apply this current from the battery to the terminal it should make the solenoid activate and the starter crank.
 This test bypasses the key switch and shows you the starter system is working.
-You could do this test first, if it works you do not need to do the first more basic test.
+You could do this test first; if it works you do not need to do the basic jump test.

 Most modern riding mowers have the following safety switches:

 - PTO switch

 - Reverse switch (RIS) and Reverse Relay (RIO)

 - Brake/Clutch switch